 "Another one of The 4400 begins to show strange behavior.
 Carl Morrissey suddenly shows immense strength and the urge to remove criminals from Bradley Park to bring it back to its old state."

-It all began right here: on this day in 2006, Syfy opened the television doors on Eureka.
+On this day in 2006, Syfy opened the television doors on Eureka.
 According to our friends at IMDB.com, here's the plot summary for its first episode:

 "After a strange accident sidelines Eureka's sheriff, U.S. Marshal Jack Carter takes over the investigation into the mysterious phenomenon that led to the death of a resident."